Defective Design Product Liability

 This standard focuses on whether the resulting injury from the use of the product is severe or likely enough to outweigh the cost or burden of taking measures to prevent the injury from occurring.
 This is a risk-reward standard where if the harm could be prevented for less than the cost of the injury, then precautions to improve the safety of the product should be taken rather than letting the harm occur.

 Hire a Personal Injury Attorney to Defend Your Claim

 If you were injured by a defective product, you should seek damages from the responsible parties.
 We expect products to work in a reasonably safe manner for their intended purpose.
-When a product fails and causes harm to a person, that person is allowed to seek compensation.
-The Law Offices of Michael T. van der Veen have defended clients injured by a design defect.
+When a product fails and causes harm to a person, that person is allowed to seek compensation. van der Veen, O’Neill, Hartshorn, and Levin have defended clients injured by a design defect.
 Consult with a skilled product liability lawyer in our downtown Philadelphia office.
 Product liability cases can be quite complex and require an attorney who has the ability to assess the legal and technical issues of a product liability claim.